-When you execute a trade, there will be a small amount of time between the estimate that you receive, the trade being executed in the market and the currency being exchanged to USD.
+When buying US stocks, you may get more or fewer fractional shares than the cash amount you enter in-app.
+This is because when you execute a trade, there will be a small amount of time between the estimate that you receive, the trade being executed in the market and the currency being exchanged to USD.
 This accounts for differences in the number of shares you may receive.
 Consider a scenario where you attempt to buy £50 worth of shares.
 As the trade itself is executed a briefly before the FX conversion takes place, there's scope for a slight movement in the cost of your trade - positively or negatively dependent on which way the FX rate has fluctuated.

 In short, we receive confirmation that the trade has executed and, based on the price achieved, convert the currency.
 Because there’s a brief period of time between the two, the FX rate moves slightly, resulting in a difference.